bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence.rst

 DB Field
    The name of the field in the database table of this attribute.
 If you generate the database from this Entity Class for this attribute the DB field name is used as database field.
+(Only letters A-Z, digits 0-9 and the bottom bar "_" are supported characters)

 Persistent
    Decide if the data should be saved in the database if you use the